Monrepos (archaeology): Experimental archaeology

-Since the 1980s controlled experiments relating to hunting techniques, processing of carcasses, and taphonomy have been conducted in Monrepos under laboratory conditions.
+Since the 1980s, experimental archaeology studies of prehistoric hunting techniques, the processing of carcasses, and taphonomy have been conducted in Monrepos under laboratory conditions.

 Education and promotion of young scientists

-Members of Monrepos regularly give lectures and seminars about the evolution of human behaviour in the Palaeolithic and Mesolithic at the Institute of Prehistory and Early History at the university of Mainz.
-The archaeological education is supplemented by internships, excursions, und field schools allowing for direct participation in science and conveying.
+Members of Monrepos regularly give lectures and seminars about the evolution of human behaviour in the Palaeolithic and Mesolithic at the Institute of Prehistory and Early History at the University of Mainz.
+The archaeological education is supplemented by internships, excursions, and field schools, allowing for direct participation in science and conveying.
 Junior scientists are promoted individually by a mentoring programme and also financially by scholarships such as the Prince Maximilian of Wied-scholarship.

 Museum

 The permanent exhibition presents the results of archaeological research into the origins and early evolution of human behaviour.
-Due to the renovations the museum was closed in 2010.
-It is expected to re-open with a new concept and exhibit at the end of 2013.

-Conveying
+Outreach

 In addition to the Museum and its teaching involvement at the Institute for Pre- and Early History at Mainz University, Monrepos has also developed other formats of public outreach.
 The Rudolf Virchow lecture is one of the most longstanding public archaeological lectures in Germany.
 This annual event honours the accomplishments of an eminent researcher in the field of Palaeolithic archaeology, who presents the results of his or her research in a popular lecture held at Neuwied castle.

-The “SteinZeitReise” (“Trip to the Stone Age”) is an annual „hands on „event held on Pentecost Sunday at Monrepos.
-Members of staff demonstrate various aspects of Palaeolithic life and the public is invited to try out flint-knapping, atlatl-throwing and archaeological excavation.
-Innovative special exhibits, for example, GANZ ALT - die Archäologie des Eiszeitalters umgesetzt von Otmar Alt“ connect Palaeolithic art with modern art and current affairs.
+The “SteinZeitReise” (“Trip to the Stone Age”) is an annual hands-on event held at Monrepos.
+Staff demonstrate various aspects of Palaeolithic life and the public is invited to try out knapping, using a spear-thrower, and archaeological excavation.
+Special exhibits connect art of the Upper Paleolithic with modern art and current affairs.

 Collections

 Osteological collection

-The comparative collection is primarily made up of animal specimens, which are complemented by a small inventory of human remains.
-The faunal inventory consists primarily of European ice age faunas and/or their extant representatives.
-In addition to large mammals (mammoth, rhino, bison, horse), the collection also includes remains of extant smaller mammals and birds.
-The taphonomic collection includes modern and archaeological materials that exhibit various pathologies and show signatures of specific taphonomic processes and agents, as well as experimentally modified bone.
+The comparative osteology collection is primarily of animal specimens, complemented by a small inventory of human remains.
+The faunal inventory consists primarily of European Ice Age fauna and their extant representatives.
+In addition to large mammals such as mammoth, rhino, bison, and horse, the collection includes remains of extant smaller mammals and birds.
+The taphonomic collection includes modern and archaeological materials which exhibit various pathologies and show signatures of specific taphonomic processes and agents, as well as experimentally modified bone.

 Lithic raw material collection

-The raw material collection includes samples of flint, which served as raw material for the production of artefacts during the Middle- and Upper Palaeolithic.
-The collection currently houses approximately 230 samples from various locales, with the majority of samples coming from locales in the Rhineland.
+The lithic material collection includes samples of flint, which served as raw material for the production of artefacts during the Middle and Upper Palaeolithic.
+The collection houses approximately 230 samples from various sites, with the majority of samples coming from the Rhineland.